 Who is standing first in line?

-According to the above set of rules, there is only one logical way to arrange Dan, Sam and Peter in line: Dan is 1st, Peter is 2nd, and Sam is 3rd.
+According to the above set of rules, there is only one logical way to arrange Dan, Sam, and Peter in line—Dan is 1st, Peter is 2nd, and Sam is 3rd.

-Test Content & Who is Likely to Sit the TestSome questions in a deductive reasoning test may be verbal while others may require numerical calculations.
-You would either receive questions in the syllogism format displayed above, or in a story format.
-This type of reasoning is commonly required in many different fields of work that require decision-making.
-Candidates applying for roles in industries such as Science and IT, Engineering, Software Development and Technical Design may be asked to take deductive reasoning tests as part of the assessment process.
+Some questions on a deductive reasoning test may be presented verbally, while others may require numerical calculations.
+You will either receive questions in the syllogism format displayed above or in a story format.
+Deductive reasoning is commonly required in the many different fields of work that require decision-making.
+Candidates applying for roles in industries such as Science and IT, Engineering, Software Development, and Technical Design may be asked to take a deductive reasoning test as part of the assessment process.

-CEB's SHL Deductive Reasoning testCEB's SHL, the world's leader in talent assessments for employers, also use deductive reasoning tests in their assessments.
-Here at JobTestPrep, we have been preparing candidates for SHL's tests for years, and our verbal practice packs include deductive reasoning questions as well.
+CEB's SHL, the world leader in talent assessments for employers, also uses deductive reasoning tests in its assessments.
+For years, JobTestPrep has been preparing candidates for SHL's tests.
+In fact, our verbal practice packs also include deductive reasoning questions.

-SHL Verify Deductive Reasoning testCandidates for jobs that involve analysis of scenarios and evaluation of arguments are required to sit this test.
-It is administered online and includes 20 questions to complete in 18 minutes.
-Those who pass the Verify stage will be asked to sit a supervised verification test.
-This task requires you to read a passage and then choose a statement that must be true/false according to the passage.
+Candidates for jobs that involve analysis of scenarios and evaluation of arguments are required to sit this test.
+It is administered online and includes 20 questions that must be completed in 18 minutes.
+Those who pass the Verify stage of SHL's deductive reasoning test will then be asked to sit a supervised verification test.
+This test requires you to read a passage and choose if a subsequent statement is true/false according to the passage.

-Prepare in AdvanceDeductive reasoning tests measure your ability to make logical arguments and come up with sound conclusions based on given data as well as identifying flaws in a given piece of information.
-These abilities are extremely important at work and employers will be keeping a close eye on the results of these tests.
-In order to perform well, practice is essential.
-Becoming familiar with the structure of the test brings confidence, which in turn brings about improved test performance.
-We made sure to include popular deductive reasoning tests in our verbal reasoning practice packs.
+Deductive reasoning tests measure your ability to make logical arguments and form sound conclusions.
+These abilities are extremely important at work, and employers will be keeping a close eye on the results of your test.
+To perform well on deductive reasoning tests, practice is essential.
+Becoming familiar with the structure of the test brings confidence, which in turn results in improved test performance.
+To ensure your success, JobTestPrep has made sure to include popular deductive reasoning tests in its verbal reasoning practice packs.